aces/Loris/CONTRIBUTING.md

   in a non-backwards-compatible way, document it in your pull request description and tag it with "Caveat For Existing Projects" so that we know that the change needs to be mentioned in release notes.
-Non-backwards-compatible changes should be sent to the next major release(eg. 16.X -> 17.0) while backwards-compatible changes should be sent to the next minor release(eg. 16.1.0 -> 16.2.0) and backwards-compatible bug fixes should be sent to the next minor release update(eg. 16.1.0 -> 16.1.1)
+Non-backwards-compatible changes should be sent to the next major release (e.g. 17.X -> 18.0) while backwards-compatible changes should be sent to the next minor release (e.g. 17.1.0 -> 17.2.0) and backwards-compatible bug fixes should be sent to the next minor release update (e.g. 17.1.0 -> 17.1.1)

 ## Ways To Get Started